html{display:none} SEL Security Support | Schweitzer Engineering Laboratories

 Vulnerabilities are disclosed to customers in three ways:

-• Through a Service Bulletin for high-risk vulnerabilities
+• For high-risk vulnerabilities—through a Service Bulletin

 SEL responds immediately to any significant vulnerability affecting an SEL product that is likely to be actively exploited.
 We will rapidly provide mitigation guidance followed by any necessary patches or upgrades.